Skip Navigation

 Return to main MCHbest page >>

 Overview.
-Medical homes provide continuous, comprehensive, whole person primary care.
-(NCQA-PCMH, AHRQ-PCMH).
+Medical homes provide continuous, comprehensive, whole person primary care (NCQA-PCMH, AHRQ-PCMH).
 In this model of care, primary care providers and their teams coordinate care across the healthcare system, working with patients to address all their preventive, acute, and chronic health care needs, and arranging care with other qualified health professionals as needed.
 Medical homes offer enhanced access, including expanded hours and easy communication options for patients.
-They also practice evidence-based medicine, measure performance, and strive to improve care quality.
-(AHRQ-PCMH).
+They also practice evidence-based medicine, measure performance, and strive to improve care quality (AHRQ-PCMH).
+The medical home model is particularly well-suited to incorporating developmental screening as a routine component of well-child care, ensuring that screening occurs at recommended intervals and that families receive coordinated follow-up when concerns are identified.
+Title V programs can support medical homes by providing resources, training, and quality metrics related to developmental screening implementation.

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):